pbiggar/phc/doc/manual/devintro.rst

 <title></title>

 <para>
-	From the start, one of the design goals of &phc; has been to provide a useful framework for writing applications that process PHP scripts. &phc parses PHP code into an internal representation known as an
+	From the start, one of the design goals of |phc| has been to provide a useful framework for writing applications that process PHP scripts. |phc|
+	parses PHP code into an internal representation known as an
 	<emphasis>abstract syntax tree</emphasis> or <emphasis>AST</emphasis>.
 	Applications can process PHP code by analysing and modifying this abstract